 Convention on the Rights of the Child

-On December 21st, 2010 Papua New Guinea voted against the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly; it had abstained in December 2012.
+On 17 December 2018, Papua New Guinea voted again against the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly; it had abstained in December 2012.